 These sports must be stimulating and vigorous to maintain balance in the slow-to-get-started kapha types.
 Some examples:

 - Rock climbing

 Most of us do not realize that our body responds to exercise as an emergency.
 The fight-or-flight nervous system gets maxed out even during moderate exercise.
 This emergency response during each workout not only produces stress-fighting degenerative hormones but it is likely the key factor in America’s chronic aversion to exercise.
 (6)

-If you saw a bear in the woods you would likely take a quick upper chest gasp through your mouth.
+Remember, if you saw a bear in the woods you would likely take a quick upper chest gasp through your mouth.
 This would trigger receptors for stress that predominate in the upper lobes of the lungs, and your body would know to produce the accurate hormonal response needed to get you to safety.
+(8)

 In other words, breathing through the nose during exercise is a tool that can alter the body’s perception of an activity it normally perceives as stressful, to one of calm and repair.